-Forests die in both, Germany and worldwide at a rapid pace.
-At the same time, the preservation of forests is one of the most efficient measures for climate protection.
-At around 70%, they form the largest carbon dioxide (CO2) storage system on the planet and cover around 30% of the earth's surface.
-Since the forest fires in the Amazon, these findings have increasingly been communicated nationally and internationally and require for everyone to rethink on a personal level.
-We show reasons and causes for forest dieback and what each individual can do about it.
+Forests are dying both in Germany and around the world - and at a rapid rate.
+The preservation of the forests is one of the most efficient measures for climate protection.
+With around 70 percent they form the largest carbon dioxide store (CO2) of the earth and at the same time cover around 30 percent of the earth's surface.
+At least since the forest fires in Amazonas These findings are increasingly communicated nationally and internationally and require a rethink on a personal level.
+We show the reasons and causes for forest dieback and what each individual can do about it.

 What is logging, deforestation and forest dieback?

 Logging, deforestation and forest extinction are the mass destruction of forests in order to sacrifice long-term advantages over short-term profit.
 According to the World Bank, the world lost 1990 million square kilometers of forest between 2016 and 1,3 - an area larger than South Africa.
 Since the start of deforestation, 46% of all trees have been felled and losses continue to rise.

 Agriculture is one of the most serious causes of deforestationthat influences forest dieback in Germany and worldwide.
 It requires large areas of land, for example to grow soy plantations, palms or grain.
 In Malaysia and Indonesia, deforestation takes place mainly to produce palm oil, which is found in shampoos, for example.
 But livestock, for example cattle, also plays a role in the deforestation of forests. in the Amazon region livestock farms are the main cause of forest death.